 Number Three: Dar Es Salaam, Tanzania, also in Africa.

 And finally number four is Mumbai, India, perhaps the most familiar name on the list as it is already one of the largest cities in the world.

 A degree of skepticism is always required when making projections 80 years into the future.
 In the 1930s, few would have predicted the massive urbanization of China, and the enormous geopolitical shifts that arose as a result of the second World War.
-Nonetheless, what these projections do highlight is the massive divergence in population growth between Africa and southern Asia and the rest of the world.
+Nonetheless, what these projections highlight is the massive divergence in population growth between Africa and Southern Asia and the rest of the world.
 Time will tell how long that really lasts.